 5 features every fleet management system must have

 Let’s summarize the information mentioned above and outline the main pros of tech-powered fleet management systems that can significantly help you take your heavy lifting off your plate.

 - Real-time updates.
 Telematics technology, IoT sensors, GPS tracking, cloud computing, and flexible microservices architecture – all this is a perfect assemble to be integrated to deliver real-time insights represented in up-to-date reports on advanced dashboards.

 - Vehicle maintenance.
 Based on the historical data on energy consumption, traveled miles, engine hours, breaking, etc., fleet management software can predict possible damages and optimize maintenance schedules.

 - Drivers’ safety.
 In-cab video systems can help monitor drivers’ behaviors and identify poor on-road habits and violations to make better decisions and provide appropriate data-driven coaching to the workforce as well.

 - Fuel efficiency.
-To make vehicles more efficient, such measures should be taken as preventing aggressive drivers’ speeding, reducing downtimes and idle times, optimizing routes, etc. Capturing all these data-critical violations via sensors and comprehensive IoT asset tracking solutions will be a valuable resource to save on fuel.
+To make vehicles more efficient, such measures should be taken to prevent aggressive drivers’ speeding, reduce downtimes and idle times, optimize routes, etc. Capturing all these data-critical violations via sensors and comprehensive IoT asset tracking solutions will be a valuable resource to save on fuel.